Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Ray sums, ray families and their flatness

 and the associated \emph{upper ray family} is

 If the lower (upper) family is flat over $k[t]$ we will call it a \emph{lower (upper) ray degeneration}. \end{defn}

 Note that the lower and upper ray degenerations agree for $\Dord = 2$.

-\begin{remark} In all considered cases the quotient $\DSpoly/J_{poly}$ will be finite over $k$, so that every ray family will be finite (thus projective) over $k[t]$, then every ray degeneration will give a morphism to the Hilbert scheme.
-We will implicitly left this check to the reader. \end{remark}
+\begin{remark} In all considered cases the quotient $\DSpoly/J_{poly}$ will be finite over $k$, so that every ray family will be finite over $k[t]$.
+Then every ray degeneration will give a morphism to the Hilbert scheme.
+We leave this check to the reader. \end{remark}

 \begin{remark} In this remark for simplicity we assume that $i = 1$ in Definition~\ref{ref:rayfamily:def}.
 Below we write $\Dx$ instead of $\Dx_1$.
 Let us look at the fibers of the upper ray family from this definition in a special case, when $\Dx\cdot q\in J$.
 The fiber over $t=0$ is isomorphic to $\DS/I$.
 Let us take $\lambda\neq 0$ and analyse the fiber at $t=\lambda$.
 This fiber is supported at $(0, 0, \dots, 0)$ and at $(0, \dots, 0, \lambda, 0, \dots, 0)$, where $\lambda$ appears on the $i$-th position.
 In particular, this shows that the existence of an upper ray degeneration proves that the algebra $\DS/I$ is limit-reducible; this is true also for the lower ray degeneration.